-In August of 1919, the U.S. Congress ratified the 19th amendment.
+In June of 1919, the U.S. Congress passed the 19th amendment.
 This amendment, which went into effect the following year, officially empowered women of European descent with the right to vote.
-(Voting rights were not extended to any African American women or men until the 1965 Voting Rights Act, which Hubert Humphrey helped pass.)
+(Voting rights were not practically extended to the majority of African American women and men until the 1965 Voting Rights Act, which Hubert Humphrey helped pass.)
 While Minnesota had granted women the right to vote in school board elections in 1875, the state did not extend full suffrage (voting rights) to women until 1919.
 But even without voting rights, many Minnesota women made their voices heard.

 Here, we recognize just a few women (there are many others) whom pioneered the charge for women’s equality in Minnesota.
 These trailblazing women organized rallies and educational opportunities, printed and distributed leaflets, lobbied representatives, and even held public office at a time when women couldn’t even vote for the President.
 The stories of three of these women, all laid to rest at Lakewood, are below.

 Clara Ueland was a teacher, civic leader and perhaps Minnesota’s leading advocate for women’s suffrage in the early 1900s.
 Born in 1860 in Akron, Ohio, Ueland moved to Minnesota at age three.
 Between 1886 and 1902, she and her husband Andreas Ueland had eight children.
 Early in her adult life, she operated a kindergarten out of her home.
 This experience led her to become an outspoken advocate for early childhood education.

 Clara Ueland (row 2, second from right), with husband Andreas Ueland and children in 1920.
 Source: Minnesota Historical Society